HakaiInstitute/seagrass-fish-inverts/README.md

 # seagrass-fish-inverts
-This repository contains code for create the Nearshore seagrass fish and invertebrate data package
+This repository contains code for creating the Nearshore seagrass fish and invertebrate data package